|

 Diabetes Equipment and Supplies for Type 2 Diabetics

-If you have been diagnosed with type 2 diabetes,
+If you have been diagnosed with

-one of the things you'll need to do is figure out what kind of diabetes
+one of the things you'll need to do is figure out what kind of

 equipment and supplies you'll need.
 Here is a quick introduction to some of

-the most common items:
+the most common items.

-- Blood glucose monitor / meter: this is used to read your blood sugar levels.
+A glucometer is used to read your blood sugar levels.

-Many types are available and it when it comes to choosing one, it's just individual
+are available and it when it comes to choosing one, it's just individual

 preference.
 Look for a

-"extras" that you might find helpful.
+that you might find helpful.

-Your blood sample is placed on the test strip, which is then inserted into the
+to go with the blood glucose monitor.
+Your blood sample is placed on the test strip,

-monitor so that the blood sugar can be read.
+which is then inserted into the monitor so that the blood sugar can be read.

-other information, such as the amount of carbohydrates consumed, exercise, plus
+such as the amount of

-any other notes that may be helpful to show why the blood sugar reading is
+plus any other notes that may be helpful to show why the blood sugar reading is

 what it is.
 Your log book can help you spot patterns in blood sugar -- for